NatLibFi/finna-metadata-profiles/README.md

 #### Validating a LIDO record

+Tools used in examples:
+- xmllint (available by default of macOS, on Linux it typically comes with libxml2 or libxml2-utils package
+- xslt3 ([SaxonJS](https://www.saxonica.com/html/saxonjs/index.html) node.js CLI package)

 To validate a LIDO document against the application profile XSD, you may use the XSD file with any XML validation tool, such as an XML editor with XSD support or a command line validator.
 Example how to validate a LIDO record lidorecord.xml with command line tool xmllint:

     xmllint --noout --schema lido-v1.1-profile-FINNA-v0.1.xsd lidorecord.xml